AmbroiseCollon/DA-iOS-Path/4. MVC/Content/part4.md

 }
 ```

+> note that the method game.answerCurrentQuestion returns the score value.
+This should be handled even if only by _ =
 Si la vue question est dans le style `correct`, l'utilisateur réponds vrai à la question et inversement.

 ##### Mettre à jour le score